 It's like going to the gym.
 You don't wait until you can't walk up a flight of stairs to start moving your body.
 You go to stay strong, to feel better, to invest in your future health.
 Therapy is the same thing for your brain, heart, and emotions.
 That itself is reason enough to go- even without a crisis or trauma to work through in session.

 Maybe on paper, everything looks okay.
 Good job, decent relationships, a roof over your head.
 But inside you feel numb, bored, or just... bleh.
 You might feel guilty for not being happier.
-Therapy can help you reconnect with yourself, uncover what's been buried under the daily grind, and help you find a sense of purpose again.
+Therapy can help you reconnect with yourself, uncover what's been buried under the daily grind, and find more meaning in your daily life.

 Maybe you grew up in a perfectly "fine" household, but you notice patterns repeating.
 Maybe you communicate differently than your parents, or you're navigating a new dynamic as everyone gets older.
 You don't need a traumatic childhood to benefit from exploring your family story.
 Understanding where you come from is a powerful way to understand who you are today.